-We get a lot of people asking us for the cost of a screen repair for the Samsung Galaxy S6 Edge, Galaxy S7 Edge, Galaxy S8 or Galaxy S8 Plus phones and the latest S10 and S20’s.
-Replacement screens that are genuine Samsung Service Packs are very expensive, and this has to be reflected in the price we charge.
-Along with all the other repair technicians we partner with, most customers tell us it’d be cheaper to buy a second hand phone or upgrade their contract.
+We get a lot of people asking us “Why are Samsung screens expensive to repair?, especially when they are an how much does a screen repair cost, well for the Samsung Galaxy S6 Edge, Galaxy S7 Edge, Galaxy S8 or Galaxy S8 Plus phones and the latest S10 and Samsung S20 models.
+A Samsung phone screen repair with genuine Samsung Service Packs are very expensive, and this has to be reflected in the price we charge.
+Along with all the other repair technicians we partner with, most customers tell us it’d be cheaper to buy a second hand phone or upgrade their contract; and that’;s mainly because Samsung repair prices in the UK are so high.

 On hearing this, many people understandably point out that it’s only the glass that’s damaged- not the screen itself- and want to know whether we can replace that alone.
 Unfortunately, the bad news is that we can’t.
 We’ve written this article to explain why.